This blog post is written by Diana Weil, Matcha.com's Integrative Nutritionist and Food Relationship Specialist.

 If your goal is to increase your willpower and self-control, try integrating some mental exercises throughout your week such as:

 Do a 5-10 minute meditation.
 Set an intention around your goal or the habit you would like to change.
-Meditation alone can increase willpower as it strengthens the mind, creates more focus, and can help the parts of your brain regulate emotion and govern decisions.
+Meditation alone may increase willpower as it strengthens the mind, creates more focus, and can help the parts of your brain regulate emotion and govern decisions.
 This is key for boosting willpower!
-Meditating specifically on your goal can also help to center your attention and create focus for willpower.
+Meditating specifically on your goal may also help to center your attention and create focus for willpower.

 Do a challenging workout or yoga class

-Planning out your day beforehand can be crucial in reserving willpower.
+Planning out your day beforehand may be crucial in reserving willpower.
 If you can take a few minutes the night before to plan, you'll require less willpower in the moment and can therefore reserve your self-control for moments that truly matter.
 Bring you one step closer to your ultimate goals!

 Set small goals and reward yourself

 It's so important to find, and celebrate, small wins.
-We discussed how important mindset is when it comes to willpower and that believing in your own power of will can be a game changer.
+We discussed how important mindset is when it comes to willpower and that believing in your own power of will may be a game changer.
 Giving yourself small goals and celebrating yourself when you achieve those goals can go a long way in boosting your confidence.
 It shows you CAN accomplish those bigger goals if you set your mind to it.

 Practice hard things